section-engineering-education/engineering-education/content/articles/creating-user-authentication-ui-with-compose-for-desktop/index.md

   - url: /engineering-education/creating-user-authentication-ui-with-compose-for-desktop/hero.jpg
     alt: Creating User Authentication UI with Compose for Desktop Hero Image
 ---
-Desktop applications run on desktop machines.
-They are being used almost everywhere, for example, in a school management system.
-Before Compose Desktop came into existence, the Java SWING library was used to develop these desktop applications.
-With the new technology of Compose Desktop coming into existence, we can have a choice of which technology to use when we want to develop a desktop app.
+Desktop applications are used almost everywhere.
+For example, in a school management system.
+Before Jetpack Compose, the Java SWING library was used to develop most desktop applications.
 <!--more-->
+With the introduction of Compose for Desktop, we now have a choice of which technology to use when we want to develop a desktop app.

-Compose Desktop allows us to develop desktop apps with lovely user interfaces like the ones in Android apps.
-Compose for Desktop can create desktop applications for Windows, macOS, or Linux platforms.
-Kotlin multi-platform also allows users to build Compose Web Applications and Compose Multi-platform Applications.
+Compose for Desktop allows us to develop desktop apps with lovely user interfaces like the ones in Android apps.
+This framework can be used to create desktop applications for Windows, macOS, or Linux platforms.

+Kotlin multi-platform also allows users to build Compose Web Applications, as well as Multi-platform Applications.

 ### Table of contents
 - [Prerequisites](#prerequisites)